SAGARPA (Agriculture, Stockbreeding, Rural Development, Fishing and Food Ministry)

 The following plant- or animal-based products may be brought into Mexico depending on the country of origin and/or source, the animal species and preparation process, to which they have been subjected to, provided they comply with phyto-zoo-sanitary and zoo-sanitary requirements established for their import:

 Live animals (ornamental and songbirds, rabbits and other small species), eggs, unfinished or un-tanned hides, head trophies, plant materials (seeds, cuttings, etc.) fruits, vegetables, flowers, cereals, plants, etc. Dairy products, bees and their products (except honey), fresh, dried, canned or frozen meat and meat products (sausage, smoked, salted, matured, etc.) that do not come from countries with total quarantine.
-Biological medicines and products for veterinary use, lobsters, shrimp, crabs, brine shrimp, flour and crustacean pellets (not from a source in accordance with Bulletin 420 of Aug.
+Biological medicines and products for veterinary use, lobsters, shrimp, crabs Cooked, brine shrimp, flour and crustacean pellets (not from a source in accordance with Bulletin 420 of Aug.
 25, 2004).
 Living genetically modified organisms, items that have traces of organic products (soil or blood), such as boots, bullfighter dress, spears, rocks, etc.

 - Forbidden products